SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

 > Note: If you only have access to one Cloud Foundry space, then you are automatically target to this one.
 (If there are multiple spaces accessible for you, follow the progress in the terminal and provide the org/space numbers.)

 3.4.
-Right click on the **sample-coding/btp-workflow/mta.yaml and select **Build MTA Project**.
+Right click on the **sample-coding/btp-workflow/mta.yaml** file and select **Build MTA Project**.

    ![WF Build](./images/wf_build.png)

-   > mta.yaml is the [Multitarget Application development descriptor](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/4486ada1af824aadaf56baebc93d0256.html)
+   > mta.yaml is the [Multitarget Application development descriptor](https://help.sap.com/viewer/c2b99f19e9264c4d9ae9221b22f6f589/2021_3_QRC/en-US/4486ada1af824aadaf56baebc93d0256.html)

    The build step will produce the following file **sample-coding/btp-workflow/mta_archives/LeaveRequest_0.0.1.mtar.